gruntjs-updater/grunt-vagrantup/README.md

 ```

 ## Notes
 This task does not install or configure Vagrant for you, it merely aids in spinning up and shutting down your Vagrant boxes on demand.
-For installation and configuration of Vagrant, see https://www.vagrantup.com/.
+For installation and configuration of Vagrant, see https://www.vagrantup.com.

 ## Tasks

 `vagrantup` is intended for use in two different modes:
+* **Synchronous mode**, where the Vagrant box remains up only to support other Grunt tasks and is shut down once those tasks have completed.
+* **Keepalive mode**, where the Vagrant box remains up indefinitely until the task process is cancelled.

+### Synchronous mode
+This is the default mode for `vagrantup`.
+It is designed to support a workflow where a Vagrant box needs to be set up for automated testing and then disposed of.

 ## Contributing